sbingler/schemeful-same-site/README.md

 ## Changed Behavior
 “Cross-scheme” in this context means origins which are [schemelessly](https://html.spec.whatwg.org/multipage/origin.html#schemelessly-same-site) same-site but have differing schemes.
 E.g., http://site.example and https://site.example are considered cross-scheme.

-* SameSite=Lax and SameSite=Strict cookies will no longer be sent in cross-scheme subresource requests, i.e. http-to-https and https-to-http (mixed content), regardless of HTTP request method.
+* `SameSite=Lax` and `SameSite=Strict` cookies will no longer be sent in cross-scheme subresource requests, i.e. http-to-https and https-to-http (mixed content), regardless of HTTP request method.
-* SameSite=Lax and SameSite=Strict cookies can no longer be set by a cross-scheme subresource.
+* `SameSite=Lax` and `SameSite=Strict` cookies can no longer be set by a cross-scheme subresource.
-* SameSite=Lax and SameSite=Strict cookies will no longer be sent in cross-scheme top-level POSTs.
+* `SameSite=Lax` and `SameSite=Strict` cookies will no longer be sent in cross-scheme top-level POSTs.
-* SameSite=Strict cookies will no longer be sent in cross-scheme top-level navigations.
+* `SameSite=Strict` cookies will no longer be sent in cross-scheme top-level navigations.

 ## Examples
 Below are two common use cases which will be changing.

 ### Top-level POST

-Cross-scheme top-level POSTS will no longer send SameSite=Lax cookies.
+Cross-scheme top-level POSTS will no longer send `SameSite=Lax` cookies.

 For example, a user writes up a forum post on http://messageboard.example.
-When the user clicks submit a POST request is sent to https://messageboard.example/submit, however the forum login cookie, which is marked with SameSite=Lax, will not be sent and the user’s post will fail.
+When the user clicks submit a POST request is sent to https://messageboard.example/submit, however the forum login cookie, which is marked with `SameSite=Lax`, will not be sent and the user’s post will fail.
 ### Subresources

-Requests to cross-scheme subresources will no longer send SameSite=Lax or SameSite=Strict cookies.
+Requests to cross-scheme subresources will no longer send `SameSite=Lax` or `SameSite=Strict` cookies.
 Similarly, responses from cross-scheme subresources will no longer be able to set such cookies.

-For example, if http://site.example embeds an image from https://site.example, SameSite=Lax and SameSite=Strict cookies will no longer be sent on the request to https://site.example, and any such cookies in the response will be ignored.
+For example, if http://site.example embeds an image from https://site.example, `SameSite=Lax` and `SameSite=Strict` cookies will no longer be sent on the request to https://site.example, and any such cookies in the response will be ignored.

 ## Questions
 ### How do Schemeful Same-Site and Scheme-Bound Cookies differ?